fuminoritanizawa/webpage/content/home/slider2.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Srinivasan Lab"
-  content = "The Scripps Research Institue (La Jolla, CA, Summer 2023)" align = "left"  # Choose `center`, `left`, or `right`.
+  content = "The Scripps Research Institue (La Jolla, CA/ Summer 2023)" align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).